Brummana High School: Founding (1800s)

+Boys' High School (1900s)

 By 1902, the Boys' Training Home had adopted the name Boys' High School.
 During that year, BHS became co-educational.
 It was one of the few fully co-educational schools.

 When in 1914 World War I began, the Ottomans took over the school hospital and occupied the school buildings which were not re-opened until 1919.
 Despite the famine relief operation set up in the school's kitchens, approximately 400 out of 2000 Brummana villagers died in the great famine of 1915-18 (compared to 50% of the population of Lebanon).

 After the war, Lebanon was put under French mandate, and two decades of peace and prosperity followed.
 In 1928, new classrooms were constructed, in 1930, a new hospital pavilion to accommodate 36 beds was completed, and in 1936, the BHS Old Scholars Association was set up.

 In 1920 Farideh Arkle joined the staff.
 Born in 1882 she had attended the school and later taught in several Missionary schools, including one in Damascus.
 She retired in 1942 having become head of the Elementary School.
 A Quaker she continued to run the school’s Sunday School.
-In the 1960’s the British Media discovered that in 1909-1910 she had taught T.E.
-Lawrence Arabic and had corresponded with him until his death.
+In the 1960’s the British Media discovered that in 1909-1910 she had taught T. E. Lawrence Arabic and had corresponded with him until his death.

 World War II began in 1939, and when Hitler occupied France in 1940, Lebanon came under the Vichy Government, until the Allies freed it in 1941.
 The Second World War seriously affected the life of the school.
 The French followed by the British took over the school hospital.
 The British made the school their military headquarters for a year.
 Despite the war, the school stayed open with 22 boarders and 100 day students.

+Post-war growth (1943–1974)

 Lebanon became independent in 1943, and during the peace of the next three decades, the school's reputation for excellence and friendly diversity became known throughout the entire region.
 BHS grew to 750 students, nearly half of them boarders.
 The school pursued a balanced program for mind and bodies and this culminated in the following: